docker/docs/datacenter/ucp/2.1/guides/admin/install/plan-installation.md

 * A ca.pem file with the root CA public certificate,
 * A cert.pem file with the server certificate and any intermediate CA public certificates.
-This certificate should also have SANs for all addresses used to reach the UCP controller,
+This certificate should also have SANs for all addresses used to reach the UCP manager,
 * A key.pem file with server private key.

-You can have a certificate for each controller, with a common SAN.
+You can have a certificate for each manager, with a common SAN.
 As an example, on a three node cluster you can have:

 * node1.company.example.org with SAN ucp.company.org